 If You Have Experienced Sexual Assault

-- You may pursue a criminal complaint with law enforcement.
+- You can pursue a criminal complaint with law enforcement.

-- You may file a report of discrimination with the Title IX coordinator.
+- You can file a report with the Title IX office.

-- You may pursue more than one option at the same time.
+- You can pursue more than one option at the same time.

-- You may choose not to pursue a complaint or report, and still obtain assistance and accommodations.
+- You can choose not to pursue a complaint or report, and still obtain assistance and accommodations.

 To review these options in more detail, please visit the Purchase College Sexual Violence Prevention and Response Policy.